-The Company's revenues have generally been limited to license fees, event payments, research and development fees, government contracts, and interest income.
-Revenue from license fees, event payments, and research and development fees are recognized as revenue when the earnings process is complete and the Company has no further continuing performance obligations or the Company has completed the performance obligations under the terms of the agreement.
+Prior to the fourth quarter of 2009, the Company's revenues have generally been limited to license fees, event payments, research and development fees, government contracts, and interest income.
+Revenue from license fees, event payments, and research and development fees is recognized when the earnings process is complete and the Company has no further continuing performance obligations or the Company has completed the performance obligations under the terms of the agreement.
 Fees received under licensing agreements that are related to future performance are deferred and recognized over an estimated period determined by management based on the terms of the agreement and the products licensed.
 In the event a license agreement contains multiple deliverables, the Company evaluates whether the deliverables are separate or combined units of accounting.
 Revisions to revenue or profit estimates as a result of changes in the estimated revenue period are recognized prospectively.

 Reimbursements received for direct out-of-pocket expenses related to research and development costs are recorded as revenue in the income statement rather than as a reduction in expenses.
 Event payments are recognized as revenue upon the achievement of specified events if (1) the event is substantive in nature and the achievement of the event was not reasonably assured at the inception of the agreement and (2) the fees are non-refundable and non-creditable.
 Any event payments received prior to satisfying these criteria are recorded as deferred revenue.
+Under the Company's contract with HHS, revenue is recognized as reimbursable direct and indirect costs are incurred.